Do You Want To Eat Homegrown Salad All Year Round? – Find Out How To Grow Lettuce

 • Slugs and snails mainly eat young plants, so you can protect your lettuce seedlings by covering them with cloches until they are big enough not to attract too many slugs and snails.

 • Companion planting: there are plants that slugs and snails don’t like and will avoid.
 So if you plant these plants around your lettuce, they will be safe.
-These plants include lavender, rosemary and sage.
+These plants include lavender, rosemary, and sage.
 To find out more about companion planting, read our complete guide on companion planting for vegetables in the UK.

 • Harvest your leaves as soon as they are big enough to eat and lettuce heads as soon as they are firm.